 Day 1: Longyearbyen

-Your captain will sail right up to the limit of the ice, to the edge of the ice floe.
-Weather conditions and state of the ice allowing, you will be able to go out in a Zodiac for a unique experience in the middle of these floating slabs of ice.
-In addition to this grandiose journey through the middle of these floes with their cut and blue-tinged edges, sometimes over 2 metres thick, it is also often an opportunity to see a particular kind of fauna, totally dependent on the ice floe: birds, seals and polar bears.
+The captain of our vessel will sail right up to the edge of the ice floe.
+If weather conditions and the state of the ice allows, you will be able to go out in a Zodiac dinghy for a unique cruise amongst these floating slabs (up to 2m thick) of ice with their cut and blue-tinged edges.
+There are also opportunities to see wildlife that is totally dependent on the ice floe: Arctic birds, seals and polar bears.

-Debouching into the Liefdefjorden, located to the North-West of the Svalbard archipelago, the Monaco Glacier is probably one of Spitsbergen's most beautiful and majestic.
-Named in honour of Prince Albert I of Monaco, a sailor, it stands as an impenetrable, blue-tinged jagged wall, the last glacier before reaching a latitude of 80 degrees North.
-Imagine the sound of the ice cracking as it breaks free and crashes into the translucent water.
-And to make the magical landscape even more perfect, you might be lucky enough to spot bears and whales, as these two animals have a special fondness for this area.
+The Monaco Glacier was named in honour of Prince Albert I of Monaco, who was a sailor and it stands as an impenetrable, blue-tinged jagged wall; the last glacier you will see before reaching a latitude of 80 degrees North.
+Making this magical landscape even more perfect, you might be lucky enough to spot bears and whales that are often seen in this area.

-During your cruise, discover Ny Alesund, a former mining town that has been transformed into a scientific base.
-Founded in 1916, this small town was the departure point for many Arctic expeditions, including those of the famous explorer Roald Amundsen.
-Don't miss a visit to the museum and its famous post office, considered to be the most northerly in the world!
+We travel to Ny-Alesund, a former mining town founded in 1916 that has been transformed into a scientific base.
+This small town was the departure point for many Arctic expeditions, including those of the famous explorer Roald Amundsen.
+Visit the museum and post office, considered to be the most northerly in the world.